iiasa/message_ix/doc/macro.rst

 Calibrate and tune MESSAGE-MACRO
 ********************************

-Demand elasticities are modelled in MESSAGE via an iterative link to MACRO :cite:`Messner-Schrattenholzer-2000`.
+“MESSAGE-MACRO” refers to an iterative algorithm that links MESSAGE and MACRO :cite:`Messner-Schrattenholzer-2000`.
+This algorithm allows to model demand elasticity: MESSAGE solution data on energy prices and total system costs are provided to MACRO, and MACRO solution data on (endogenous) demand and GDP are provided to MESSAGE.
-The iterative solution process between MESSAGE and MACRO, referred to as "MESSAGE-MACRO", sends information on "energy prices" and "total system costs" from MESSAGE to MACRO, and "demand" and "GDP" from MACRO to MESSAGE, until the demand responses are such that the two models have reached equilibrium (:cite:`Johnson-2016`, further details can be found :ref:`here <message_doc:macro>`).
+This process continues until a convergence criterion or “equilibrium” is reached—briefly, that the MACRO demand output varies minimally between two iterations (:cite:`Johnson-2016`, further details can be found :ref:`here <message_doc:macro>`).

-This linkage between the two models is activated by calling :meth:`.solve` with the argument `model='MESSAGE-MACRO'`, or using the GAMS :file:`MESSAGE-MACRO_run.gms` script directly (see :ref:`running` for details about these two methods).
+The linked models can be activated by calling :meth:`.Scenario.solve` with the argument `model='MESSAGE-MACRO'`, or using the GAMS :file:`MESSAGE-MACRO_run.gms` script directly (see :ref:`running` for details about these two methods).

 .. contents::
    :local:

-To solve a scenario in a MESSAGE-MACRO mode, that scenario should be MACRO-calibrated first.
+To solve a MESSAGE scenario using MESSAGE-MACRO, it is first necessary to calibrate MACRO.
 As described in :cite:`Johnson-2016`, the calibration process…

    is parameterized off of a baseline scenario (which assumes some autonomous rate of energy efficiency improvement, AEEI) and is conducted for all MESSAGE regions simultaneously.
    Therefore, the demand responses motivated by MACRO are meant to represent the additional (compared to the baseline) energy efficiency improvements and conservation that would occur in each region as a result of higher prices for energy services.

-In the calibration process, the user defines a reference energy price (`price_ref`) and reference total cost (`cost_ref`) for the energy system that corresponds to a reference value for demand (`demand_ref`) for a base year.
+In the calibration process, the user provides exogenous, reference energy prices (``price_ref``) and reference total energy system cost (``cost_ref``) that correspond to a reference level of demand (``demand_ref``) in a particular **reference year**—generally, the ‘historic’ period that directly precedes the first period in the MESSAGE model horizon for optimization (``firstmodelyear``).
+This reference year is a period for which commodity prices and energy system cost are known for a given demand of those commodities.

-Then, using these exogenous reference values plus energy prices (`PRICE_COMMODITY`) and total system cost (`COST_NODAL_NET`) from the solution of MESSAGE for a given demand time series (`demand`), the calibration process changes two parameters, namely, the autonomous rate of energy efficiency improvement (`aeei`) and growth in GDP (`grow`), so that the output of MACRO (`GDP` and `DEMAND`) would converge to an initially specified timeseries trajectory of GDP (`gdp_calibrate`) and demand (`demand`), respectively.
+Using these reference values plus energy prices (``PRICE_COMMODITY``) and total system cost (``COST_NODAL_NET``) from the solution of MESSAGE for a given demand time series (``demand``), the calibration process changes two parameters, namely, the autonomous rate of energy efficiency improvement (``aeei``) and growth in GDP (``grow``), such that the output of MACRO (``GDP`` and ``DEMAND``) converges to an initially specified time series trajectory of GDP (``gdp_calibrate``) and demand (``demand``), respectively.
-The scenario used for calibration is usually a baseline scenario, meaning that this scenario will not include any long-term climate policy targets.
+The scenario used for calibration is usually a baseline scenario, meaning that this scenario does not include any constraints that implement policy targets that affect commodity prices (for instance, long-term climate policy targets).
-Without the calibration, the output of MACRO (`GDP` and `DEMAND`) can be different from the initial exogenous assumptions for GDP and demand (`gdp_calibrate` and `demand`) in MESSAGE for a given scenario.
+Without the calibration, the output of MACRO (``GDP`` and ``DEMAND``) can be different from the initial exogenous assumptions for GDP and demand (``gdp_calibrate`` and ``demand``) in MESSAGE for a given scenario.

-The calibration process is invoked using the :meth:`.add_macro` on a (baseline) scenario.
-The calibration will be run for the entire optimization-time horizon, i.e., for all model periods after and including, the `firstmodelyear`.
+The calibration process is invoked using :meth:`.Scenario.add_macro` on a (baseline) scenario and runs for the entire optimization-time horizon, i.e., for all model periods including and after the ``firstmodelyear``.
-The calibration process requires some input data, including reference prices, demand, and total system cost of the last historic period in the model, i.e., the model period prior to the `firstmodelyear`, referred to as the "reference year" in the calibration process.
-This "reference year" represents the model period for which commodity prices and energy system cost are known for a given demand of those commodities.
+As mentioned, the required ``price_ref``, ``cost_ref``, and ``demand_ref`` inputs refer to a period prior to the model horizon.
 This is detailed in the :ref:`next section <macro-input-data>`.

 The calibration itself is carried out by the :file:`message_ix/model/MACRO/macro_calibration.gms`.
 In this iterative process, `max_it` is used to specify the number of iterations carried out between MESSAGE and MACRO as part of the calibration process.
 The default value is set to 100 iterations, which has proven to be sufficient for the calibration of MACRO to MESSAGE reference scenario for various models.
-Adjustment of GDP growth rates (`grow`) is carried out during even iterations.
+Adjustment of GDP growth rates (``grow``) is carried out during even iterations.
-Adjustment of AEEI improvement rates (`aeei`) is carried out during odd iterations.
+Adjustment of AEEI improvement rates (``aeei``) is carried out during odd iterations.

 .. note:: Note, that no actual check is carried out to see if the calibration process has been successful at the end of iterations.